What Is Capital Employed?

 - Here total assets include fixed assets at their net value.
 Some prefer to use the original cost but some others use replacement cost after depreciation.

 - To this is added any Cash in hand, cash at bank, bills receivable, stock, and other current assets.

 - Next, subtract current liabilities from the value arrived at for total assets to perform the capital employed calculation.

 Non-current assets are the long-term assets, whose full value cannot be realized within the current financial year.
-This typically includes the fixed assets along with intangible assets, brand recognition, and intellectual property.
+This typically includes fixed assets along with intangible assets, brand recognition, and intellectual property.
 This formula also includes any investments made in other businesses.

 Working Capital = Current Assets – Current Liabilities.